 With the rising popularity of skiing and other snow-related activities, ski resorts have become more lucrative than ever as an investment.
 Les Gets is one of these ski resorts.
 Les Gets is a small village of about 1,239 people.
 The town is primarily a tourist destination, so many of its residents are temporary or seasonal.
 The village is close to Morzine and Avoriaz and within an hour’s drive from Chamonix.
-It is also just over an hour away from Geneva airport, 1½ hours from Lyon airport.
+It is also just over an hour away from Geneva Airport, and 1½ hours from Lyon Airport.
 Ski resorts near Les Gets include Morzine and Avoriaz and Isola 2000.
-The weather in Les Gets sees the hottest month as July with an high of 20 °C, whereas January is the coldest month with temperatures falling down to -7°C.
+The weather in Les Gets sees the hottest month as July with an high of 20°, whereas January is the coldest month with temperatures falling down to -7°.

 For those who want to live in Les Gets fully, with around 120km of pistes on eleven mountain tops and 1,200 hectares of ski area, you will never get bored!
 Les Gets has something for nearly all levels of skiers including: nursery slopes, easy, intermediate and expert with several black runs and red runs.
 For less experienced skiers there are 14 blue runs to choose from.